jeremygray/pyfilesec/docs/source/index.rst

 API
 ------------------------

-The API describes how to use a SecFile and its methods from within python.
+The API describes how to work with a SecFile object from within python.
 An understanding of the parameters will be useful for command-line / shell-script usage.
 Details about command-line syntax can be obtained using the usual ``--help`` option::